Oceanside, California: Government

 The city operates under the council-manager form of government.
 The city council consists of four members elected from districts and one mayor elected at large.
-The current council is composed of: Esther Sanchez (mayor), Ryan Keim (deputy mayor), Peter Weiss, Kori Jensen, and Christopher Rodriguez.
+The current council is composed of: Esther Sanchez (Mayor), Jimmy Figueroa (District 3), Peter Weiss (District 4), Eric Joyce (Deputy Mayor and District 1), and Rick Robinson (District 2).

-The current city treasurer is Victor Roy.
+The current city treasurer is Phyllis Dominguez.
 The current city clerk is Zeb Navarro.

 The City of Oceanside is a full-service city.
-It provides its own police and fire safety, library, water and sewer services.
-In addition, the city has a municipal airport, a small craft harbor, one of the longest wooden piers in the west, golf courses, swimming pools, numerous parks, community centers, and extensive palm-lined beaches.
+It provides police and fire safety, water and sewer services.
+The city has a municipal airport, a small craft harbor, one of the longest wooden piers in the west, golf courses, swimming pools, numerous parks, community centers, and extensive palm-lined beaches.
+Oceanside Public Library is the city's public library system, with the main branch located in the civic center.